jumpnow/jumpnowtek-site/_posts/2018-12-08-Speeding-up-initialization-of-the-Linux-RNG.md

 * RNDADDTOENTCNT

-The RNDADDTOENTROPY ioctl uses a struct object to update both the entropy count and the seed data at the same time.
+The RNDADDTOENTROPY ioctl passes a struct to update both the entropy count and the seed data at the same time.

 The RNDADDTOENTCNT ioctl just updates the entropy count.